michaelhenry/RxRetroSwift/README.md

 What does it do?

-It simplifies your RESTful API calls, automatically convert the `HttpResponse` into specified Model as well as the Error using the new apple ’s [Codable](https://developer.apple.com/documentation/swift/codable) implementation.
+It simplifies your RESTful API calls, automatically convert the `HttpResponse` into specified Model as well as the Error using the new apple ’s [Codable](https://developer.apple.com/documentation/swift/codable) feature.

-For example in a request for fetching specific user information and you have a `User` model, all you have to do is make the User model conforms to [Codable] and specified it when using the [RequestCaller](Sources/Services/RequestCaller.swift).
+For example in a request for fetching specific user information and you have a `User` model, all you have to do is make the User model conforms to [Codable] and specify it when using the [RequestCaller](Sources/Services/RequestCaller.swift).

 ```json
 {